zhjgao/difformer/README.md

 ## Acknowledgments

-This codebase includes the code of [improved-diffusion](https://github.com/openai/improved-diffusion).
+This codebase includes the code of [improved-diffusion](https://github.com/openai/improved-diffusion) and [Fairseq](https://github.com/facebookresearch/fairseq).
 Thank them for their contributions to the community.